isc-projects/bind9/doc/arm/reference.rst

 Syntax
 ^^^^^^

-Address Match List is a list of semicolor-separated :term:`address_match_element` s.
+An address match list is a list of semicolon-separated :term:`address_match_element` s.

 ::